Manage VM Clusters

 -

 Backup subnet: Select the subnet to use for the backup network, which is typically used to transport backup information to and from the Backup Destination, and for Data Guard replication.
-Click Change Compartment to select a subnet in a different compartment, if applicable.
+Click Compartment to select a subnet in a different compartment, if applicable.

 Do not use a subnet that overlaps with 192.168.128.0/20.
 This restriction applies to both the client subnet and backup subnet.